Trump DC hotel incurred more than $70 million in losses while Trump was president, documents show - KESQ

 Former President Donald Trump racked up more than $70 million in losses over a four-year period from his Washington, DC, hotel, while publicly claiming that the hotel was making more than tens of millions of dollars, according to documents released by the House Oversight Committee.

+The documents also show the hotel received millions from foreign governments in payments and loan deferral, which Trump did not disclose, raising questions about potential conflicts of interest during his presidency.

-It’s the first time that congressional investigators have reviewed and released details of the former president’s financial information.
+It’s the first time that congressional investigators have reviewed and released details of the former president’s financial information, though the Trump Organization on Friday challenged the committee’s understanding of accounting and denied any wrongdoing.
 The Manhattan district attorney and New York attorney general investigators have reviewed Trump’s financials, but none of that has been made public.

 Trump’s income from the Trump International Hotel reported in public financial disclosures dating from 2016 to 2020 totaled more than $156 million, the committee said Friday.

-Note: This story has been updated to include additional reporting and reaction.